My Approach to Helping

 More Info About My Practice

-I also specialize in people living with Inflammatory Bowel Disease, more commonly known as Crohn's Disease and Ulcerative Colitis.
+I also specialize in people living with chronic illness, with a special emphasis on Inflammatory Bowel Disease, more commonly known as Crohn's Disease and Ulcerative Colitis.
 It's such an isolating illness and I understand how living with this can leave you feeling discouraged, defeated and depressed.
 I know this because I also have Crohn's and I want to be supportive to those that suffer as well.

 Specific Issue(s) I'm Skilled at Helping With